DCotterill/halixia-hugo/content/ma/consider-investing-228.md

 layout: static
 ---

-Investing can be a great way to get your money to grow
+Investing can be a great way to get your money to grow.

 This simple checklist will help you decide whether you're ready to start your investment journey, when to invest and whether you have a few things still to tick off before exploring your options.